grafana/grafana/docs/sources/dashboards/use-dashboards.md

 {{< figure src="/static/img/docs/v50/top_nav_annotated.png" width="450px" >}}

-- **Side menubar toggle** (1): This option toggles the side menu.
-It provides access to features unrelated to a dashboard such as users, organizations, data sources, and alerting.
-- **Dashboard dropdown** (2): Use this option to view the current dashboard name.
-From here, you can:
+- **Dashboard title** (2): This also opens the dashboard search when clicked.
-  - Select another dashboard name to easily switch to that dashboard.
-  - Create a new dashboard or folder, import existing dashboards, and manage dashboard playlists.
-- **Add panel** (3): Use this option to add a new panel to the current dashboard.
+- **Add panel** (3): Use this option to add a new panel or row to the current dashboard.
 - **Star dashboard** (4): Use this option to star (or unstar) the current dashboard.
 Starred dashboards show up on your own home dashboard by default.
 It is a convenient way to mark Dashboards that you're interested in.
-- **Share dashboard** (5): Use this option to share the current dashboard by creating a link or create a static snapshot of it.
-You must save the dashboard before sharing.
+- **Share dashboard** (5): Use this option to share the current dashboard by link or snapshot.
+You can also export the dashboard definition from the share modal.
 - **Save dashboard** (6): Use this option to save the current dashboard using its current name.
-- **Settings** (7): Use this option to manage dashboard settings and configure templates and annotations.
+- **Settings** (7): Use this option to open dashboard settings.
+Here you change dashboard name, folder, tags as well as manage variables and annotation queries.

+## Dashboard panels

+The main building block of dashboard is the panel.
+You add new panels via the `Add panel` button at the top of the dashboard.
+This will add view at the top where you can choose if you want to add a new panel, row or library panel.
+Library panels are panels that can be shared (reused) in many dashboards.
+You can move panels around by just draging the panel header.
+To resize panel use the lower right corner.

 ## Dashboard rows

 A dashboard row is a logical divider within a dashboard.
 It is used to group panels together.

-Grafana uses a base unit abstraction so that dashboards and panels look great on all screen sizes.
-Dashboard rows are always 12 “units” wide.
-These units are automatically scaled dependent on the horizontal resolution of your browser.
-You can control the relative width of panels within a row by setting their specific width.

-> **Note:** With MaxDataPoint functionality, Grafana can show you the perfect number of data points, regardless of resolution or time range.

-### Create or remove rows
+Rows can be collapsed or expanded allowing you to hide parts of the dashboard.
+Panels inside a collapsed row will not issue any queries.

-Use the [repeating rows]({{< relref "../panels/add-panels-dynamically/configure-repeating-rows" >}}) functionality to dynamically create or remove entire rows, which can be filled with panels, based on the template variables selected.
+Use the [repeating rows]({{< relref "../panels/add-panels-dynamically/configure-repeating-rows" >}}) to dynamically create rows based on a template variable.

-### Collapse rows

-Collapse a row by clicking on the row title.
-If you save a dashboard with a row collapsed, then it saves in that state and does not load those graphs until you expand the row.

 ## Keyboard shortcuts

 Grafana has a number of keyboard shortcuts available.
 Press `?` or `h` on your keyboard to display all keyboard shortcuts available in your version of Grafana.

-- Ctrl+S saves the current dashboard.
+- `Ctrl+S`: Saves the current dashboard.
-- Ctrl+F opens the dashboard finder / search.
+- `f`: Opens the dashboard finder / search.
-- Ctrl+H hides all controls (good for tv displays).
+- `d+k`: Toogle kiosk mode (hides the menu).
+- `d+e`: Expand all rows.
+- `d+s`: Dashboard settings.
-- Ctrl+K opens the command palette.
+- `Ctrl+K`: Opens the command palette.
-- Press Escape to exit graph when in fullscreen or edit mode.
+- `Esc`: Exits panel when in fullscreen view or edit mode.
+Also returns you to the dashboard from dashboard settings.

+**Focused Panel**

+By hovering over a panel with the mouse you can use some shortcuts that will target that panel.

+- `e`: Toggle panel edit view
+- `v`: Toggle panel fullscreen view
+- `ps`: Open Panel Share Modal
+- `pd`: Duplicate Panel
+- `pr`: Remove Panel
+- `pl`: Toggle panel legend

 ## Dashboard Search